 The folks at Frankenmuth’s Festival consider it their “sociable” responsibility to set aside days in the month of August and September strictly dedicated for your enjoyment.
-You might say that we consider your fun serious business.
+You might say, that we consider your fun serious business.
 Take the time from your busy schedule and “get-away” to ours.
 The festivals are always busy and buzzing with the anticipated arrival of the Nation’s Top Polka Bands.
-Were located under a massive indoor-outdoor party pavilion.
-Indulge yourself with a full-menu buffet or a wide selection on the lighter side.
+We're located under a massive outdoor party pavilion.
+Indulge yourself with a full-menu.
 Chase it down with your favorite cocktails, brews or soft drinks.
 In addition to the good food and ample refreshments, make sure to bring a hearty appetite for continuous fun and great music.
 Our summer lineup includes 100 hours of musical entertainment.
 Find the perfect fit for your busy schedule and squeeze in a day or two at Heritage Park in Frankenmuth – Just for the fun of it.

 The History of the Frankenmuth Oktoberfest

 In 1990, members of the Frankenmuth Chamber of Commerce held a meeting to develop ways of increasing tourism in the autumn months of the year.
 With the fall of the Berlin Wall in Germany, a suggestion was made to hold an authentic German Oktoberfest and dedicate the event to the reunification of Germany.
 The event was completely organized and run within 90 days of the initial planning stage.